A Guide to Visiting the 2025 Canadian Tulip Festival in Ottawa

 Major’s Hill Park

 Across the Ottawa River in the city of Gatineau, you’ll find some smaller gardens on the banks of the Ottawa River beside the Canadian Museum of History.
-Confederation Park across from Ottawa City Hall also has some beautiful beds, often mixed with other spring flowers like hyacinths daffodils
+Confederation Park across from Ottawa City Hall is also a great spot with some beautiful beds, mixed with other spring flowers like hyacinths daffodils.

-The NCC’s interactive map is a great resource to plan a tulip tour around the capital, and to find those hidden, not so obvious gardens to view tulips
+The NCC’s interactive map is a great resource to plan a tulip tour around the capital, and to find those hidden, not so obvious gardens.

 How to Get Around; Parking and Transportation